BenjaminKay/MishnaBase/README.md

 \* - The views and opinions expressed in this article are those of the authors and do not reflect the views or opinions of their employers.

+## Interactive data

+To use an interactive online tool to examine Mishnabase, see directions [here](https://github.com/BenjaminKay/MishnaBase/blob/main/datasette.MD).

 ## Key Project Files
 ### This repository includes a number of files including: